EC announced chair and members of EU Platform on sustainable finance

 The European Commission (EC) selected 28 members and five observers from the private sector based on their environmental and sustainable finance expertise.
 The previous seven permanent members among EU agencies and bodies have been re-appointed directly, and nine EU institutions and international organisations have been invited as observers.
 Helena Viñes Fiestas was appointed as Chair of the Platform.
-The Platform will advise the EC on the EU Taxonomy and the EU sustainable finance broadly, focusing on usability.
-The first meeting is scheduled for 7 March.

 Also, a stakeholder request mechanism will be launched in Q1 2023.
 This will allow stakeholders to submit suggestions based on scientific evidence, new activities for the EU Taxonomy, and possible amendments to the existing technical screening criteria.